College of Biblical Studies: History

+In 2019, the school merged with Crossroads Bible College in Indianapolis.
+This resulted in the acquisition of the Grace Relations ministry which equips pastors and other Christian workers to bridge racial, ethnic, and cultural divides.

 Courses

-The college offers degree programs online and on campus which include Associate of Biblical Studies taught in English and Spanish, and Bachelor of Science degree programs with majors in Biblical Studies, Biblical Counseling, Organizational Leadership, Christian Leadership, and Women's Ministry.
-Programs also include a Bible Certificate in English or Spanish and non-credit classes through the Center for Continuing Studies.
+The college offers degree programs online and on campus which include an Associate of Biblical Studies taught in English and Spanish, and Bachelor of Science degree programs with majors in Biblical Studies, Biblical Counseling, Organizational Leadership, Christian Leadership, and Women's Ministry.
+In 2020, the College of Biblical Studies established the Emerging Leaders Scholarship, a scholarship program designed to address the father absence epidemic in communities around the nation by for educating, mentoring, and supporting young men 17 – 30 who have grown up without a positive father figure in the home.

 Theological position

 The college is nondenominational and evangelical, and more specifically dispensational, premillennial, and non-charismatic.
 Its "doctrinal statement" includes the premillennial belief that the "imminent return of the Lord [...] is to be followed in order by: the tribulation; the establishment of the reign of Christ on earth for one thousand years; the eternal state of punishment for the unsaved and the eternal state of blessing for the saved."

 Accreditation

-CBS is accredited by the Association for Biblical Higher Education. and is also accredited by the Southern Association of Colleges and Schools Commission on Colleges to award up to baccalaureate degrees.
+CBS is accredited by the Association for Biblical Higher Education and by the Southern Association of Colleges and Schools Commission on Colleges to award up to baccalaureate degrees.